 Seminar in Biology is designed as a correlating study of the field of Biology for senior students.
 Each student prepares a paper on a biological topic for presentation to and discussion by the group.
-Class, one
+Class, one hour a week.

 BUSINESS ADMINISTRATION